notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 | OS/2              | sTypoLineGap   | = 0                            | = 0                       |
 | Fully shaped text |                | should fit within (1069, -293) | should fit within (A, -B) |

 Note: The (A, B) metric of document fonts need not fit within the constraints specified for the UI font (1069, -293) [Roboto Regular’s metrics translated for 1000em] or (1056, -271) [matching Open Sans Regular’s metrics].
-For document fonts, while there is no fixed metric to fit within, A and B should be reasonable and not overly large in comparison to other fonts.
-When proposing a new document font, at least approximate values for these should be specified.
+For document fonts, there is no fixed metric.
+However, A and B should be reasonable and not overly large in comparison to other fonts.
+When proposing a new document font, specify the approximate values.

-- For UI fonts if the fully shaped text does not fit within (1069, -293), this should be flagged during the development as a request for an exception.
+- For UI fonts: If the fully shaped text does not fit within (1069, -293), request an exception.

-- Fully shaped text means different things in the UI font versus the document font.
-In UI font it refers to the the shaped text in languages that we can expect in UIs (e.g., Sanskrit text in a UI is very unlikely, Marathi text in a UI is very likely).
-In a Document font, it refers to all sensible character combinations in all languages that the font supports that are likely to occur in a document.
+- Fully shaped text has different meanings in the UI and document fonts.
+In the UI font, it refers to the shaped text in languages expected to appear in UIs.
+For example, Sanskrit text in a UI is very unlikely, but Marathi text in a UI is very likely.
+In a document font, it refers to all sensible character combinations in all languages that the font supports that are likely to occur in a document.

 ### References